oracle-livelabs/apex/apex-professional-hol15/approval-management.md

 1. Navigate to SQL Workshop and click SQL Commands

 2. Copy and Paste the commands below into the Script Editor to update the Employee Details Table.
-Paste the command and run it one by one.
+Execute the command one by one.

   Note: The steps to create and populate the table EMPLOYEE_DETAIL are shared in TASK 2.
 Ensure that you have that table created and populated before running the commands below.